Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Introduction

-Finally, the general topic of change point detection has attracted much attention in various communities and areas of applications over the last two decades.
-The literature is so vast that an exhaustive account of the methods is almost impossible.
-Here we shall only list a very small fraction of recent advances besides the ones mentioned above.
-For example, \cite{jirak2015uniform}, \cite{chen2015graph}, \cite{shi2017consistent} and \cite{chen2019inference} considered jump/change point detection in high dimension using cumulative sum, local linear kernel and graphical methods. \cite{berkes2009detecting}, \cite{zhang2011testing}, \cite{aston2012detecting} and \cite{aue2018detecting} studied change point detection for functional data. \cite{dette2016detecting}, \cite{Tim2019Testing} and \cite{dette2019change} investigated relevant changes for general time series.
-See also \cite{shao2010} for a self-normalizing approach and \cite{chan2014group} for a group LASSO method to change point detection.
-We also refer the readers to the reviews in \cite{khodadadi2008change}, \cite{aue2013structural}, \cite{niu2016review}, \cite{aminikhanghahi2017survey} and \cite{truong2018selective} for more references and discussions.

 The rest of the paper is organized as follows.
-Introductions to and definitions of jump-pass filters and piece-wise locally stationary processes are presented in Section 2.
-In Section 3 we discuss MJPD in detail.
+Introductions to and definitions of the class of piecewise smooth functions considered in this paper, jump-pass filters and piece-wise locally stationary processes are presented in Section \ref{Sec:Preliminaries}.
+In Section \ref{JumpDec} we discuss MJPD in detail.
 MJPD asymptotics and asymptotic optimality of the two-stage procedure are established, and the associated algorithms are given there.
-In Section 4 we investigate implementation issues, including choices of filters and efficient computation.
-Extensive simulation results are provided in Section 5.
-We analyze a Canadian wave height dataset in Section 6.
-We conclude the paper and provide some discussions in Section 7.
-Finally, more simulation results, a study of S\&P 500 daily return data, a discussion on the selection of tuning parameters and the proofs of the theoretical results of the paper are gathered in the supplemental material of this article.
+In Section \ref{Sec:implement} we investigate implementation issues, including choices of filters, efficient computation tuning parameter selection.
+Simulation results are provided in Section \ref{Sec::Simu}.
+We analyze a SP500 daily return dataset in Section \ref{sp500]} and identify important jump dates.
+We conclude the paper and provide some discussions in Section \ref{Sec:discussion}.
+Finally, more simulation results, and proofs of the theoretical results of the paper are gathered in the supplemental material.